Engineering-Research-and-Development/iotagent-aas/docker/README.md

-# FIWARE IoT Agent for the OPC-UA
+# FIWARE IoT Agent for the AAS (Asset Administration Shell)

 [![FIWARE IoT Agents](https://nexus.lab.fiware.org/repository/raw/public/badges/chapters/iot-agents.svg)](https://www.fiware.org/developers/catalogue/)
 [![](https://nexus.lab.fiware.org/repository/raw/public/badges/stackoverflow/iot-agents.svg)](https://stackoverflow.com/questions/tagged/fiware+iot)

-An Internet of Things Agent accepting data from OPC UA devices.
-This IoT Agent is designed to be a bridge between the OPC Unified Architecture protocol and the [NGSI](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json) interface of a context broker.
+An Internet of Things Agent accepting data from AAS servers.
+This IoT Agent is designed to be a bridge between the AAS and the [NGSI](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json) interface of a context broker.

-The intended level of complexity to support these operations should consider a limited human intervention (mainly during the setup of a new OPC UA endpoint), through the mean of a parametrization task (either manual or semi-automatic, using a text-based parametrization or a simple UI to support the configuration) so that no software coding is required to adapt the agent to different OPC UA devices.
+The intended level of complexity to support these operations should consider a limited human intervention (mainly during the setup of a new AAS endpoint), through the mean of a parametrization task (either manual or semi-automatic, using a text-based parametrization or a simple UI to support the configuration) so that no software coding is required to adapt the agent to different AAS servers.

 It is based on the [IoT Agent Node.js Library](https://github.com/telefonicaid/iotagent-node-lib).
 Further general information about the FIWARE IoT Agents framework, its architecture and the common interaction model can be found in the